-If neither of these are appealing to you, you can also just create an area on your website that houses all of this information.
+You can also create a section on your website that houses all of this information.
 Make sure you update it regularly, though!
 There’s nothing more unprofessional than sending a press kit with really old, outdated content.

 If you don’t have a website or yours needs an update do check out our comprehensive article on making an affordable effective musician’s website HERE.

 In Part 2, we’ll show you how to start contacting and establishing relationships with music bloggers!